Genus-zero and genus-one string amplitudes and special multiple zeta values: The Virasoro function and special multiple zeta values

 \section{The Virasoro function and special multiple zeta values}

 As already mentioned, the Virasoro function~$V^{({\rm cl})}$ from~(\ref{AA}) appears in the computation of the genus-zero 4-graviton scattering amplitude in Type~II superstring theory.
-More specifically, the latter is essentially given by an integral over the complex projective line\footnote{The perturbative expansion of n-point closed superstring amplitudes is a power series whose $g$-th coefficient (at least for $g\leq 3$~\cite{DonagiWitten}) is an integral over $\overline{\mathfrak{M}_{g,n}}$.
-Therefore if $g=0$ and $n=4$ one needs to compute an integral over $\mathbb{P}^1_\mathbb{C}$.}, known as the \emph{complex beta integral}, of the form
+More specifically, the latter is essentially given by an integral over the complex projective line\footnote{The perturbative expansion of $n$-point closed superstring amplitudes is a series whose $g$-th coefficient is an integral over the moduli space of~$n$-punctured super Riemann surfaces of genus~$g$.
+Such integrals, in all cases considered in this article, reduce to integrals over the moduli space of ordinary Riemann surfaces $\mathfrak{M}_{g,n}$~\cite{DonagiWitten}.
+Therefore if $g=0$ and $n=4$ the integration domain is $\mathbb{P}^1_\mathbb{C}$.}, known as the \emph{complex beta integral}, of the form

 which converges absolutely for $\text{Re}(s),\text{Re}(t)>0$ and $\text{Re}(s+t)<1$.
 It is related to the Virasoro function by the equation

 where we pass from the minimal set of independent Mandelstam variables $s$ and $t$ to the more symmetric set of variables $(s,t,u)\in\X$, with $\X$ as in the introduction.
 Indeed, using polar coordinates, the binomial theorem, the substitution $r^2=v/(1-v)$, the usual beta integral, the reflection formula for $\G(x)$, and Gauss's formula for $_2F_1(a,b;c;1)$ we can write